hashicorp/terraform-provider-azurerm/website/docs/r/storage_account_encryption_settings.html.markdown

 The following arguments are supported:

 * `storage_account_id` - (Required) The id of the storage account to manage the encryption settings for.

-* `enable_blob_encryption` - (Optional) Boolean flag which controls if Encryption Services are enabled for Blob storage, see [here](https://azure.microsoft.com/en-us/documentation/articles/storage-service-encryption/) for more information.
-Defaults to `true`.

-* `enable_file_encryption` - (Optional) Boolean flag which controls if Encryption Services are enabled for File storage, see [here](https://azure.microsoft.com/en-us/documentation/articles/storage-service-encryption/) for more information.
-Defaults to `true`.

 * `key_vault` - (Optional) A `key_vault` block as documented below.